mkfc13/generation_cafe_miniproject/README.md

 >Product, User can change the product purchased by the customer in here, this will also update the Total Price of the order.

->Total_Price, User can change the value of the order's total price.
-Maybe it's an additional tip from the customer.
-Or maybe you are overcharging the customer, you evil bugger.

 As mentioned Option 4 is Work-in-Progress and little to none error handling was made here, and it will be implemented in future version.